Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It Is Common to Ask Questions

 Thoughts such as, "It's so unjust that my dog had to suffer so much," and "Why are other dogs with the same disease living longer?" may be present in parts of this stage.
-Anger may also be directed towards veterinarians under the form of: "Why didn't my vet suggest this diagnostic test before?"
+Anger may also be directed towards veterinarians; "Why didn't my vet suggest this diagnostic test before?"

 Anger Is Simply a Symptom of Pain